seonman/HarmanDeveloperDocs/docs/api.rst

 isPlaying()
 ~~~~~~~~~~~~

-Inquires whether an audio file is being played or not.
+Checks if the player is playing some audio or not.

 **Signature:**
 	``- (bool) isPlaying;``

 **Returns:**
-	``BOOL`` - boolean value indicating if the audio is being played or now.
+	``BOOL`` - boolean value indicating if the player is playing or now.

 ----

 getPlayerState()
 ~~~~~~~~~~~~~~~~~~~

-Inquires the current state of playback.
+Gets the current state of playback.

 **Signature:**
 	``- (HKPlayerState)getPlayerState;``

 **Returns:**
 	``HKPlayState`` - indicates the current player state.

 ----